skjolber/external-nfc-api/README.md

 Please email feature requests to thomas.skjolberg@gmail.com.

 # Distribution
 Get in touch for bulk and/or offline distribution.
 A library jar is also available on request, simplifying distribution of your own app(s).
+Source code is also an option.

 # Development
 If you need professional, cost-efficient assistance with an NFC project, get in touch.
 I also do